mfbx9da4/poke-api/readme.md

 ## Running tests

 - For the handwritten SDK: `cd handwritten && npm test` (see [handwritten/CONTRIBUTING.md](./handwritten/CONTRIBUTING.md))
-- For the generated SDK: `cd openapi-generator && npm test` (see [openapi-generator/CONTRIBUTING.md](./openapi-generator/CONTRIBUTING.md))
+- For the Openapi generated SDK: `cd openapi-generator && npm test` (see [openapi-generator/CONTRIBUTING.md](./openapi-generator/CONTRIBUTING.md))

 ## Notes on the Handwritten SDK